Tlundeen6/polygons-leaflet/README.md

 # polygons-leaflet
-Example of polygons

-## Create Polygon based on longitude and latitude
+## Creates a geofence of a given distance around a point based on longitude, latitude and radius input

 ## To run the application locally: